oscarm417/Social-Network-Graph/README.md

 could maximize sponsoship reach.

 Additionally, I identified the major cliques(groups of individuals) in the network, which helped the client map and visually explore the data set uzing graphing applications.
+This was accomplished by decomposing the data into a 2 dimensional space using T-SNE.

 ![image](https://github.com/oscarm417/Social-Network-Graph/assets/65280357/b73c1d4e-d2b0-45d0-ab1c-4fe7a99f02df)